swttt/HomeyKodi/README.md

 *Triggers*
 * On movie start
 * On episode start
-* On pause  (only triggered when pausing through Homey)
+* On pause
-* On resume (only triggered when resuming through Homey)
+* On resume
-* On stop (only triggered when stopping through Homey)
+* On stop

 *Actions*
 * Start a movie
 * Play / Pause
 * Stop

+Flows are now triggered whenever something happens on Kodi, whether this has been trigger by Homey or any other remote control.